jembi/JeMPI/documentation/ui-user-guide.md

 **Create New Golden Record function**

 If there is no matching candidate golden record, then the patient interaction can be linked to a new golden record.
 Note: this option is only available if there is more than one interaction linked to the GR.
-If there is only one interaction, then the create new golden record option is disabled.
+If there is only one interaction, then the creation of a new golden record option is disabled.

 ![Confirmation dialog message](.gitbook/assets/63.png)